szhan135/template-lab-js-unit-testing/README.md

 It will then print out the `package.json` file which will be generated and ask you to confirm.
 Read through the package file and double check that the test command is correct before confirming.

+> Note: commit and push the work you have done so far to GitHub, primarily your `package.json` file.

 ## JavaScript for Testing

 Now that we have node setup we can execute JavaScript code directly without the need for the browser.
 Lets create a basic JavaScript function which we could execute with node in a file named `introduction.js`.